-Are you planning to go to the Middle East or North Africa and would like to know the different variations of “Hello” in Arabic?
+How do you say “hello” in Arabic?
+Are you planning to go to the Middle East or North Africa and would like to know the different variations of “hello” in Arabic?
 Or would you just like to show off in front of your friends that you know how to speak Arabic?
-Either way, you have landed on the right page!
-How do […]MORE
+Either way, you have […]MORE

 This has been a very interesting project!

 I started back in September, with three months to intensively learn the language while in Brazil, and then spent January and February travelling through Egypt (ultimately not doing more than a couple of hours intentional work on my Arabic level, although getting lots of practice), and if you check out the above completely unedited, and unscripted conversation, you can hear what my Arabic sounds like!

 Unlike in my other videos, where I was focusing much more on an interesting message that the native speaker could share with the world, this time I did most of the talking, but had a very special guest interview me – the first person I ever spoke Arabic with!
 It’s got an almost poetic conclusion to the mission that I should finally meet her just before I leave!
 I found Amera on italki in September, and she is one of the teachers I stuck consistently with all the way through to December.MORE

 After leaving Cairo, the first stop on my Egyptian travels was Aswan, the furthest south in the country where you can find a major settled area, and where the Egyptian part of the Nile begins after Lake “Nasser” and the High Dam.